Chapter 21: Conclusions

 In demonstrating the distinction between connectivity and architectivity it has provided a framework by which the contradictory elements of spiritual vagueness and rational precision can be reconciled.

-It has shown that we may venerate a hierarchical deity in the context of any social institution whether or not it is a religion.
+It has shown that we may venerate a deity in the context of any social institution whether or not it is a religion.
 Employees of a corporation and citizens of a country would experience a similar sense of identity, duty and attachment to their symbols and leaders as any adherents of a religion.
 While they may not be inclined to describe these experiences as spiritual, it is not uncommon for leaders of nations to arouse in their populace a sense of divinity in their leadership.

 It has suggested that the connective mode of consciousness is so unusual that we would likely describe the experience as "out of this world" and consider it special if not spiritual.
 Of course we employ a connective sentience in the everyday management of our affairs but only in brief spurts or subconsciously.
 To consciously experience its full-blown weirdness one would have to maintain a connective consciousness long enough to allow a significant widening of one's connective web of interaction.
 Most of us spend our entire lives without ever experiencing it.
 Though I lived a religious childhood, I never experienced it until I started dabbling in psychedelics, and I suspect that if I had not so dabbled I would not have experienced it in my lifetime.

-This book has suggested that one may widen one's connective consciousness so far as to become aware of the cosmic connective system and even to be aware of one's own connective consciousness as a visage of a greater cosmic consciousness.
+This book has suggested that one may widen one's connective consciousness so far as to become aware of the cosmic connective system and even to become aware of one's own connective consciousness as a visage of a greater cosmic consciousness.
 (Note how I mention one's connective consciousness only.)
 Widening one's connective consciousness to such extremes I believe to be the greater aspect of the spiritual experience made possible by strong psychedelic drugs and dedicated meditational practice.

-While many teach that our spiritual failure arises from the loss of a primordial innocence, this book has shown that living at a planetary scale means that connectedness is not our natural state - separateness is - and that competence in connective spirituality is something we cultivate rather than restore, much like an acquired taste: One has to learn to recognize it, what facilitates it and how to enjoy it.
+While many teach that our spiritual failure arises from the loss of a primordial innocence, this book has shown that living at a planetary scale means that connectedness is not our natural state - separateness is - and that competence in connective spirituality is something we acquire rather than restore, much like an acquired taste: One has to learn to recognize it, what facilitates it and how to enjoy it.

 An experience of profound connective harmony - being joyful for the Cosmic Deity and an epiphanic experience for us - would be experienced as being beautiful both by it and by ourselves.
 The creation of complex architectures, on the other hand, would only be a source of joy to us and to an architective deity when we and it have an appreciation of creativity.
 We often have such an appreciation but our Planetary Deity does not.
 The beauty to be found in architective creation is only valued by our human (and possibly other animal) sentiences, whether it be in a work of art, the complexity of a leaf, a monumental cathedral or a human face.
 What I am trying to say is that any appreciation of beauty in the complexity of architective construction (at least here on planet Earth) is limited to us and to our more benign cultural institutions (in their roles as hierarchical deities).
 Our Planetary Deity appears to only find beauty in the complex intrigues of human sociality and in the spectacles of titanic disruptions.